South Wichita dog attack leaves resident distraught

 Silvermoon was taken to the vet emergency clinic.

-“They looked at here, and they said her injuries were way too bad,” said Makovec.
+“They looked at her, and they said her injuries were way too bad,” said Makovec.
 “They had to put her to sleep.”

-Makovec is upset more was not done at the time she called 911 to report the attack.
+Makovec is upset more was not done when she called 911 to report the attack.

 “They should have sent someone right away,” said Makovec.